JosephEoff/josepheoff.github.io/_posts/2020-02-06-howtosolder-6firststep.md

 |-----|
 |![Blob of solder on the iron](/assets/2020-02-06-howtosolder-6brace/step1.jpg)|

 I know you just put solder on the tip of the iron when you picked it up.
 Do it **again,** but we're going to move right on to working on the wire.
 You want the surface of the tip covered in liquid solder- nice, bright, shiny.
 If you fiddle around getting to the next step, then the solder will turn gray.
-If it turn gray, poke some more fresh solder onto the tip.
+If it turns gray, poke some more fresh solder onto the tip.

 Every time you do something with the iron, you want the tip to be shiny and clean.